 Adoption.
 Did your heart beat faster?
 Did your breath catch in your throat?
 Did you smile?
 Did your blood pressure rise?
 Did you just pop an anxiety pill?
-Let’s talk the basics about adoption.
+Let’s talk about the basics of adoption.
 Maybe we can get that blood pressure lower and that smile wider with just a little more info to ease your mind.

 1. It must be a desire that is growing in your heart.